deepdrive/deepdrive/docs/tutorial/cloud/cloud.md

 git clone https://github.com/deepdrive/deepdrive
 ```

-And finish by running the install
+And finally run the install

 ```
 cd deepdrive
 python install.py
 ```

-Validate everything is working by running
+You can validate everything is working by running

 ```
 python example.py